seek4science/seek-documentation/tech/extended-metadata/create-extended-metadata-type-with-seeds-file.md

 ![](/images/user-guide/extended-metadata/attribute_cv_type.png)
 {:.screenshot}

+### 9. Controlled Vocabulary List
-9. **Controlled Vocabulary List**: Unlike a single-select option in Controlled Vocabulary, Controlled Vocabulary List allows users to make multiple selections from a predefined set of terms for a given attribute.
+Unlike a single-select option in Controlled Vocabulary, Controlled Vocabulary List allows users to make multiple selections from a predefined set of terms for a given attribute.

 ```
 # Create a controlled vocabulary for European study countries.